TheShepord/intro-to-WSL/index.md

 ## Appendix A: brief intro to top-level UNIX directories

-tl;dr only mess with `/mnt`, `/home`, and maybe maybe `/usr`.
-Don't touch anything else.
+*tl;dr only mess with `/mnt`, `/home`, and maybe maybe `/usr`.
+Don't touch anything else.*

 * `bin`: binaries, contains Ubuntu binary (aka executable) files that are used in bash.
 Here you'll find the binaries that execute commands like `ls` and `pwd`.
 Similar to /usr/bin, but `bin` gets loaded earlier in the booting process so it contains the most important commands.
 * `boot`: contains information for operating system booting.
 Empty in WSL, because WSL isn't an operating system.
-* `dev`: devices, contains information for Ubuntu to communicate with I/O devices.
+* `dev`: devices, provides files that allow Ubuntu to communicate with I/O devices.
 One useful file here is `/dev/null`, which is basically an information black hole that automatically deletes any data you pass it.
 * `etc`: no idea why it's called etc, but it contains system-wide configuration files
 * `home`: equivalent to Window's C:/Users folder, contains home folders for the different users.
 In an Ubuntu system, under `/home/<username>` you'd find the Documents folder, Downloads folder, etc.
 * `lib`: libraries used by the system
 * `lib64` 64-bit libraries used by the system
 * `mnt`: mount, where your drives are located
 * `opt`: third-party applications that (usually) don't have any dependencies outside the scope of their own package
-* `proc`: process information, contains details about your Linux system, kind of like Windows's C:/Windows folder
+* `proc`: process information, contains runtime information about your system (e.g. memory, mounted devices, hardware configurations, etc)
 * `run`: directory for programs to store runtime information.
-Similarly to `/bin` vs `/usr/bin`, `run` has the same function as `/var/run`, but gets loaded sooner in the boot process.
 * `srv`: server folder, holds data to be served in protocols like ftp, www, cvs, and others
-* `sys`: system, used by the Linux kernel to set or obtain information about the host system
+* `sys`: system, provides information about different I/O devices to the Linux Kernel.
+If `dev` files allows you to access I/O devices, `sys` files tells you information about these devices.
-* `tmp`: temporary, runtime files that are cleared out after every reboot.
-Kinda like RAM in that way.
+* `tmp`: temporary, these are system runtime files that are (in most Linux distros) cleared out after every reboot.
+It's also sort of deprecated for security reasons, and programs will generally prefer to use `run`.
 * `usr`: contains additional UNIX commands, header files for compiling C programs, among other things.
+Kind of like `bin` but for less important programs.
 Most of everything you install using `apt-get` ends up here.
 * `var`: variable, contains variable data such as logs, databases, e-mail etc, but that persist across different boots.

+Also keep in mind that all of this is just convention.
+No Linux distribution needs to follow this file structure, and in fact almost all will deviate from what I just described.
+Hell, you could make your own Linux fork where `/mnt/c` information is stored in `tmp`.

 ## Appendix B: random resources